luan30092000/web-scrapping/README.md

 }
 ```

-- Same as above, we use element selector gadget to select element that we want to scrap, copy that into `rvest::html_nodes()` then extract the text using `rvest::html_text()`. `stringr::str_trim()` to trim the white space at the start and end of the content.
+- Same as above, I use element selector gadget to select element that I want to scrap, copy that into `rvest::html_nodes()` then extract the text using `rvest::html_text()`. `stringr::str_trim()` to trim the white space at the start and end of the content.
 The result is a vector with all the comment.
-- The date is a bit tricky, it’s a string contains unnecessary letter so we use RegEx and `stringr::str_match()` to extract the date part only, then convert to data format using `lubridate::mdy()`
+- The date is a bit tricky, it’s a string contains unnecessary letter so I use RegEx and `stringr::str_match()` to extract the date part only, then convert to data format using `lubridate::mdy()`

-Last part is the rating, because it’s a picture type so instead of reading the section content, we will read the attribute content instead
+Last part is the rating, because it’s a picture type so instead of reading the section content, I will read the attribute content instead

 ```R
 get_review_rate <- function(html) { html %>%